-I currently hold a CLIR (Council of Library Information Resources) Postdoctoral Fellowship in Data Curation for Medieval Studies at the University of Wisconsin, Madison, which will be transferred to a UW2020 Postdoctoral Grant September 2018.
+I currently hold a University of Wisconsin 2020 Postdoctoral Fellowship in Medieval Studies and Digital Humanities at the University of Wisconsin.
+This one-year fellowship follows a two-year appointment as a CLIR (Council of Library Information Resources) Postdoctoral Fellowship in Data Curation for Medieval Studies at the same institution.
 I received my BA in French from Hamline University in Saint Paul, MN; and my MA and PhD in Medieval History from the University of Iowa.